uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Click on any member's username link, and you will be taken to their profile.
+Click on any member's username link to view their profile (:ref:`userTGMemberProfileTop`, :ref:`userTGMemberProfileMiddle`, :ref:`userTGMemberProfileVouchesFor`).

 .. _userTGMemberProfileTop: